-The fourth measure, interpersonal safety and trust, is supported by a longstanding theoretical and empirical literature on the concept of social trust (e.g. Fukuyama 1995, Arrow 1974, Knack and
+The fourth measure, interpersonal safety and trust, is supported by a longstanding theoretical and empirical literature on the concept of social trust (e.g. Fukuyama 1995, Arrow 1974, Knack and Keefer 1997).

-Keefer 1997).
 A central aspect of this definition is that it reflects a norm of reciprocity binding individuals who may not have met or have a deep knowledge of one another.
 Furthermore, generalized trust includes the willingness of individuals to cooperate with other members of society with whom they may be poorly acquainted, as well as the extent to which others exhibit trustworthiness by refraining from activities that violate norms of cooperation between individuals.
 The importance of both trust and trustworthiness for the concept has been highlighted by Glaeser et al. (2000), who show that survey questions on social trust are as reflective of the likelihood of trust violations by others as they are the willingness to make trusting choices.
-Examples of safety and trust violations such as theft, assault, or other interpersonal violence.
+Examples of safety and trust violation may range from minor infringements such as cheating or fraud, to more serious violations such as theft, assault, or other interpersonal violence.
 Social trust primarily contributes to improving human welfare by reducing transaction costs, with secondary benefits in the form of enhanced collective action and is argued to play a key role in ensuring the security of property rights and contract (Knack and Keefer 1997).